celestiaorg/docs/nodes/mainnet.md

 chain’s state and broadcasting transactions (balances, blobs, etc.) to the Celestia network.
-For users, they will need to provide a `–core.ip string` from a consensus node’s URL or IP that populates 2 ports for 2 types (RPC and gRPC) to their respective DA node.
+For users, they will need to provide a `–core.ip string` from a consensus node’s URL or IP that populates 2 ports for 2 types (RPC and gRPC, at ports 26657 and 9090, respectively) to their respective DA node.

 :::tip